reedlex98/mapbox-tier2-prework-project/README.md

 The goal of this project is to complete the Tier 2 Solo Project for [Chingu][1] Voyage 11.

+## Run in the browser

+This is the most easier way to run this app, you will just need a modern browser with javascript activated.
+Then, you just need to [click right here][2] and you will be running the app =D

 ## Run Locally

-It's really simple, you just need to clone this repository in your local machine
+Also, it's possible to run this app in your local machine, it's really simple, you just need to clone this repository in your local machine and run it using npm (node & npm needed)

 ### Clone Repo